dhillondeep/vcrc/README.md

 Over the last 10 years, I have used and tweaked Vim.
 This configuration is the ultimate vimrc (or at least my version of it).

+This is a fork from https://github.com/amix/vimrc so, if you want to use that instead, please go to that link!
+This fork customizes original configurations to my needs:
+* Uses Vim Plug as a package manager
+* Removed Syntastic (syntax checker)

 There are two versions:

-* **The Basic**: If you want something small just copy [basic.vim](https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim) into your ~/.vimrc and you will have a good basic setup
+* **The Basic**: If you want something small just copy [basic.vim](https://github.com/dhillondeep/vimrc/blob/master/vimrcs/basic.vim) into your ~/.vimrc and you will have a good basic setup
 * **The Awesome**: Includes a ton of useful plugins, color schemes, and configurations

 I would, of course, recommend using the awesome version.